 See Credit Details Below

 The law of Section 1983 continues to develop in the United States Supreme Court and lower federal courts on an ongoing basis.
-Section 1983 litigators must have an in-depth knowledge of the fundamental principles of Section 1983 law and stay abreast of current developments.
-The 38th Annual Section 1983 Civil Rights Litigation program is designed to provide a blending of legal analysis and practical applications, fundamental principles and new developments.
-The program will provide in-depth analysis of excessive force claims, qualified immunity, and municipal liability.
+Section 1983 litigators must have an in-depth knowledge of Section 1983 law and stay abreast of current developments.
+The 39th Annual Section 1983 Civil Rights Litigation program will provide a blend of new developments and legal analysis, including in-depth analyses of excessive force claims, qualified immunity, municipal liability, and malicious prosecution claims.

-The highly experienced and accomplished faculty includes a law school dean who is one of the nation’s foremost constitutional scholars, a district court judge, law school professors, highly experienced plaintiffs and defendants’ practitioners, and a police practices expert.
+The highly experienced, accomplished faculty includes a law school dean who is one of the nation’s foremost constitutional scholars, a federal district court judge, law school professors, and highly experienced plaintiffs' and defendants’ practitioners.